Why do I need pet insurance?

-Pet Insurance helps protect you from unexpected vet’s bills.
-Your insurance will usually pay for things like trips to the vet, treatments, complementary therapies and even some special diets.
-Paying a small amount each month for vet cover means you’re protected from these expenses, while your pet is taken care of.
+Pet Insurance helps protect you from unexpected vet bills.
+Your insurance will usually pay for things like consultations, treatments, complementary therapies and even some special diets.
+Paying a small amount each month for vet cover means you could be protected from these expenses, while your pet is taken care of.

 Injuries, accidents or damage caused by your dog

 If your dog causes an accident, injures other people or damages their property, you could be responsible for any expenses.
 This is why your policy should include third party liability cover as standard.